All utility companies have to pay homeowners for any surplus energy sent back to the grid from your home solar PV system.

 Also though it can reduce the upfront investment needed, as for some people this has meant a battery is no longer required.

-Solar storage batteries are expensive though - adding €2,400 - €2,800 to the price of the full installation.
-Now that you can get paid for your spare energy, for some people removed the nneed to invest in a storage battery, significantly reducing the the upfront investment required.
+Solar storage batteries can be costly, adding €1,700 - €2,200 to the total installation price.
+However, since you can now be paid for excess energy, some people choose to forgo investing in a storage battery, significantly reducing the upfront investment needed.